gpadolina/DeepLearning-notes/DeepLearning/Fundamentals of Machine Learning.md

 * Add L1 and/or L2 regularization.
 * Try different hyperparameters to find the optimal configuration.
 * Optionally, iterate on feature engineering: add new features or remove features that don't seem to be informative.

+Be mindful of the following: every time you use feedback from your validation process to tune your model, you leak information about the validation process into the model.

+If it turns out that the performance on the test set is significantly worse than the performance measured on the validation data, this may mean either that your validation procedure wasn't reliable after all, or that you began overfitting to the validation data while tuning the parameters of the model.
+In this case, you may want to switch to a more reliable evaluation protocol such as iterated K-fold validation.